W41T3D3V1L/w41t3d3v1l.github.io/_posts/2025-07-06-tryhackme-pt1.md

 we found `http://10.200.150.100/loans/`

-> you found login page login with default credits `attacker` : `attacker` website so top you see `create` button.
+> website so top you see `create` button.
 You will navigate to `http://10.200.150.100/loans/create`.

-JUST TEST IT WITH FAKE DETAILS
+JUST CREATE IT WITH FAKE DETAILS

 ## AS I OBSERVE!
 WHEN I CICK ON `CONTINUE` BUTTON IN NETWORK TAB I SEE THE API IS COMING `http://10.200.150.100:8080/api/v1.0/test`